 Residential treatment really is often the best option for detox as it affords the opportunity to receive concentrated care and therapy in a distraction-free environment that is well-suited to long-term recovery.
 In cases where residential treatment is neither necessary or possible, patients can seek out treatment from their GP and their local drug and alcohol services on the NHS

 Is Benzodiazepine Addiction Curable?

 Any addiction, as a chronic disease of the mind and body, is not curable.
 However, it can be successfully arrested provided you are given the correct treatment and tools required to maintain permanent ongoing recovery.
 You and your family may need support every step of the way.

 How Soon Can I Get Into Rehab?

-We can help you get started on the road to recovery today.
-By calling our 24-hour helpline, you will have access to trained professionals capable of assisting you in your search for comprehensive and effective treatment.
+To get started, you can either contact your nearest facility directly, or try an addiction helpline.
+Their specialist advisors will be able to take you through the rest of the process, and find the appropriate rehab for your situation.
+You will have access to trained professionals capable of assisting you in your search for comprehensive and effective treatment.
 With one phone call and a commitment to getting well, you can overcome Benzodiazepine addiction.
-We can arrange for an immediate admission into one of our private residential treatment centres.
-There are no waiting lists, unlike the NHS, and we can get you the correct professional treatment without delay.
+You can arrange for an immediate admission into one of many private residential treatment centres across the UK.
+There are no waiting lists, unlike the NHS, so you’ll be getting the correct professional treatment without delay.